danbussoni/Fallback2Remove/readme.md

 ---

-## Core Purpose — A Complementary Solution
+## Core Purpose — A Complementary Solution and ROOT CAUSE

 Fallback2Remove exists to handle edge cases introduced by modern storage architectures where Windows incorrectly classifies physically removable devices as fixed or internal.
+ROOT CAUSE: Windows UPDATE (wuauserv) changed the "eXtensible Host Controller" driver within an AHCI NVMe capabilities machine that is intrinsically linked with the BIOS, resulting in no rollback scenario.

 ### The SCSI Anchoring Issue